SELECT

 Syntax - SELECT Clause

-When unnesting just a single column, the TVF may also be called in the SELECT clause.
+When unnesting a single column, the TVF can also be invoked directly in the SELECT clause.

 SELECT <select_list>, UNNEST(<array_column>) [[ AS ] <column_alias>]